-The reference used for implementation of this algorithm is Barycentric rational interpolation with no poles and a high rate of interpolation.
+The reference used for implementation of this algorithm is Barycentric rational interpolation with no poles and a high rate of interpolation, and the evaluation of the derivative is given by Some New Aspects of Rational Interpolation.

 This example shows how to use barycentric rational interpolation, using Walter Kohn's classic paper "Solution of the Schrodinger Equation in Periodic Lattices with an Application to Metallic Lithium" In this paper, Kohn needs to repeatedly solve an ODE (the radial Schrodinger equation) given a potential which is only known at non-equally samples data.